 Strength has never been nor will it ever be a liability.
 Strength innately produces security yet weakness creates liability and insecurity by design.
 Lacking security in any area of our lives doesn’t enhance it.
 In fact, it does just the opposite.

 Strength is the key to sustainable inner peace.
 Strength can save your life physically, protect you emotionally and empower you spiritually.
 Never allow anything or anyone to take away or diminish your strength.
 Instead, consciously choose to enhance your strengths.
-If you need help uncovering your strengths and designing a plan to make them stronger, contact us.
 Finally, once you have discovered your strengths you need to routinely seek out resistance in the area of your strength.

 Huh?Yes you read that correct, I suggest you seek out resistance!
 Strength comes post resistance.
 You must continue to work upon your gifts like a master craftsman and routinely seek out resistance.
 Then, use your newly acquired strength to seek more resistance.
 Become dedicated to building upon your strengths because…you can never be too strong!